 The Company does not have any off-balance sheet arrangements that have or are reasonably likely to have a current or future effect on its financial condition, changes in financial condition, revenues or expenses, results of operations, liquidity, capital expenditures or capital resources that is material to investors, except for guarantees.

 1.9 TRANSACTIONS BETWEEN RELATED PARTIES

-The Company incurred the following transactions with directors, officers and companies that are controlled by directors of the Company.
+During the six month period ended February 28, 2013, he Company incurred the following transactions with directors, officers and companies that are controlled by directors of the Company.